Stop navigating from one website to another, and read ALL the information you need before you leave home.

 This website is far from being user friendly: it doesn’t have a simple interface and some sections are not even translated into English…

-On top of it, Renfe’s payment platform isn’t compatible with most international debit and credit.
-So it’s very likely that you’ll get an error message every time you try to complete your purchase.
+On top of it, Renfe’s payment platform isn’t compatible with most international debit and credit cards.
+So it’s very likely that you will get an error message every time you try to complete your purchase.
 This means that you need to got through the whole booking process over and over and never getting your tickets.

 You can’t imagine how many emails I get every single day asking for my help.

-Fortunately, I’ve found the perfect solution for you (and for the rest of us!).
+Fortunately, I have found the perfect solution for you (and for the rest of us!).

 This is a step-by-step tutorial that will guide through all the steps you need to complete to safely purchase your ticket from your computer.

 After years answering to hundreds of emails of travelers who couldn’t get their train tickets at Renfe’s website, I am confident to say that Trainline is the best option to purchase your Renfe train tickets.

 The reasons why I recommend you Trainline are: